 7. The garden: separate tour

 The gardens at Buckingham Palace cover an impressive 39 acres (15.8 hectares) and contain more than 350 types of wildflowers, around 200 trees and a three-acre lake.
-The gardens are the location for the Queen's annual Garden Parties.
-With your Garden Tour ticket you'll be shown through this beautiful oasis in the centre of London.
-Highlights of the tour include the tennis courts where King George VI and Fred Perry played in the 1930s, the stunning herbaceous boarder, a wisteria-clad Summer House, the Rose Garden and the huge Waterloo Vase.
-(The Garden Tour ticket includes a tour of the State Rooms).
+The gardens were the location of annual Garden Parties.
+You can see the south side of the garden with your Buckingham Palace State Rooms ticket.
+For more, opt for the Garden Highlights Tour which includes the tennis courts where King George VI and Fred Perry played in the 1930s, the stunning herbaceous boarder, a wisteria-clad Summer House, the Rose Garden and the huge Waterloo Vase.
+(The Garden Highlights Tour ticket includes a tour of the State Rooms).

 8. Flags and clocks